brennon/eim/README.md

 # Recorded Session Data

-In the demo applicaiton, two types of data are collected, recorded, and saved during a session: the data in the `trialData` document/object, and the data recorded from the sensors.
+In the demo application, two types of data are collected, recorded, and saved during a session: the data in the `trialData` document/object, and the data recorded from the sensors.

 ## `trialData` Data